 Getting Around in Europe

 As I travel a lot around Europe, I still prefer public transport.
 Whether it is a bus or local metro system, you can expect a one-way ticket to be under 3 EUR in countries like the Netherlands or Germany, and under 2 EUR in Greece or Spain.
 Intercity trains (IC) can be expensive if you are tight on time and pick a high-speed train.
-Trains are really popular in Europe, so if you prefer the monotonous sound of the train wheels, your best bet is Eurail pass that covers the bulk of slow trains and allows to travel through several countries with a reduced ticket price.
+Trains are really popular in Europe.
+If you prefer the monotonous sound of the train wheels, your best bet is Eurail pass that covers the bulk of slow trains and allows to travel through several countries with a reduced ticket price.
 If you are under 27, than the Eurail Youthpass should fit your needs.
 You can get these tickets in the United States or Australia before you depart because they will be somehow cheaper than if you buy in Europe.

 Buses are another reliable way of getting around in most European countries.
 While they are generally cheaper than trains, you shouldn’t expect them to be fast either.
 Buses are good when you need to reach remote areas and villages that don’t have railways.
 You can find various companies providing bus services, however, Eurolines and Ecolines are two main bus carriers in Europe.
 Eurolines offer pass that allows you to visit 50 major European cities over a 15- or 30-day period.